Football Official

 Is this page still active

-Asked by KayTee about 11 years ago
+Asked by KayTee over 11 years ago

 The guy answering is still alive.
 Does that help?

-Asked by dlibby360@yahoo.com almost 11 years ago
+Asked by Rick about 11 years ago

 Does the offense have to allow the defense to come set before snapping the ball?
 In the Out back bowl the reff said the offense didnt allow the defense to get set a on a quick snap on 4th and 1.
 It was the worst call I have ever seen and want to know

-Asked by tmyers378@gmail.com over 11 years ago
+Asked by tmyers378@gmail.com about 12 years ago

 Didn't see that game and don't know what the ref said.
 But....